-- check the FAQ first to see if your issue is addressed in a well-known question - check the open issues to see if it has already been reported.
-If it has, don't dismiss the report but check the ticket history and comments, you may find additional useful information to contribute. - search the scrapy-users list and Scrapy subreddit to see if it has been discussed there, or if you're not sure if what you're seeing is a bug.
+- check the FAQ first to see if your issue is addressed in a well-known question - if you have a general question about scrapy usage, please ask it at Stack Overflow (use "scrapy" tag). - check the open issues to see if the issue has already been reported.
+If it has, don't dismiss the report, but check the ticket history and comments.
+If you have additional useful information, please leave a comment, or consider sending a pull request with a fix. - search the scrapy-users list and Scrapy subreddit to see if it has been discussed there, or if you're not sure if what you're seeing is a bug.
 You can also ask in the #scrapy IRC channel. - write complete, reproducible, specific bug reports.
 The smaller the test case, the better.
 Remember that other developers won't have your project to reproduce the bug, so please include all relevant files required to reproduce it.
-See for example StackOverflow's guide on creating a Minimal, Complete, and Verifiable example exhibiting the issue. - include the output of scrapy version -v so developers working on your bug know exactly which version and platform it occurred on, which is often very helpful for reproducing it, or knowing if it was already fixed.
+See for example StackOverflow's guide on creating a Minimal, Complete, and Verifiable example exhibiting the issue. - the most awesome way to provide a complete reproducible example is to send a pull request which adds a failing test case to the Scrapy testing suite (see Submitting patches).
+This is helpful even if you don't have an intention to fix the issue yourselves. - include the output of scrapy version -v so developers working on your bug know exactly which version and platform it occurred on, which is often very helpful for reproducing it, or knowing if it was already fixed.